change-metrics/monocle/README.md

           github_repositories:
             - operator
             - pipeline
-        update_since: '2020-05-01'
+        update_since: '2021-01-01'
 ```

 To crawl the full tektoncd GitHub organization then remove the `github_repositories` entry from the file.
-A more complete example is available in the section [Full configuration file example](#full-configuration-file-example).
+Check the section [Monocle Configuration File](#monocle-configuration-file) for a complete description of
+the configuration.

 ### Start docker-compose